TannaciousXP/spotify-search/prompt.md

   We serve the same ad for ease on the tracks associated with their popularity to see which group ads will get the most clicks.

-  hypothesis: Group 1 will have the most clicks on the ad because have the most users playing those certain tracks;
+  hypothesis: Group 1 will have the most clicks on the ad because they have the most users playing those certain tracks;

   ```